What you can expect from Oxford’s Sexual Harassment and Violence Support Service

 Most importantly, we will always believe students who come to us.
 What has happened is not their fault, they are not responsible for anyone else’s behaviour or actions, and we will not judge them.
 The Service remains completely confidential unless there is a significant risk of harm to the student or others.

 Looking to the future

-The Service aims to challenge how sexual violence is treated, recognising it as a crime and working across other areas of the University and local partners to help incite change.
+The Service aims to challenge how sexual violence is viewed, recognising the serious harm it causes, and working across the University and with local partners to help incite change.

 We continue to strive to make our services as accessible as possible to ensure we can help all students who have experienced sexual harassment or violence, in any form and at any time.

 You can find out more about the Sexual Harassment and Violence Support Service on the Oxford Students website or to make an appointment, visit www.ox.ac.uk/self-refer

 or contact email@example.com